Vitry-sur-Seine

-Vitry-sur-Seine (/fr/) is a commune in the southeastern suburbs of Paris, France, 7.5 km from the centre of Paris.
+Vitry-sur-Seine (/fr/; 'Vitry-on-Seine') or simply Vitry is a commune in the southeastern suburbs of Paris, France, 7.5 km from the centre of Paris.

 Name

 Vitry-sur-Seine was originally called simply Vitry.
 The name Vitry comes from Medieval Latin Vitriacum, and before that Victoriacum, meaning "estate of Victorius", a Gallo-Roman landowner.
 In 1897 the name of the commune officially became Vitry-sur-Seine (meaning "Vitry upon Seine"), in order to distinguish it from other communes of France also called Vitry.

 Main sights

 The Hôtel de Ville, which opened in 1985, is on Avenue Youri Gagarine, and the Musée d'Art Contemporain du Val-de-Marne, which opened in 2005, is on Place de la Libération.

 Culture

 For some years, Vitry-sur-Seine operated a cultural policy of bringing art to all.
 For this reason, the commune contains over 100 contemporary sculptures, notably in establishments of public education (schools, secondary schools and High Schools).

 Vitry hosts the Musée d'Art Contemporain du Val-de-Marne (Val-de-Marne's Museum of Contemporary Art).
 Opened on 18 November 2005, this museum offers in addition to the workshops of plastic arts, an auditorium and a cinema for art and experimental film.